 Record Isolated Audio Tracks

 In addition to recording an MOV or MP4 file to your Mac, also record individual audio files for primary and secondary mic, pre-recorded videos, sound effects, system audio and each individual Interview guest.
-The audio files files will be saved in your Saved Recordings folder alongside the full recording.
+The audio files will be saved in your Saved Recordings folder alongside the full recording.

 Play Ring Chime